 Indicator and source: Online – website of the respective university/faculty

-This factor takes into consideration information available on the following: curriculum; names and contact of the faculty (email and/or phone number); profile/CV and contact of staff and management; number of total law students; seminars, conferences, research; tuition and other relevant fees; etc.
+This factor takes into consideration information available on the following: curriculum; names and contact of the faculty (email and/or phone number); profile/CV and contact of staff and management; number of total law students; seminars, conferences, research; tuition and other relevant fees; internet safety of the website; etc.

 This factor will be recorded as “Available”, “Good” and “Excellent” accordingly.